Diversity at Triplebyte

 We’ve worked hard to create reliable, data-driven, background-blind assessments that remove those sources of bias from the hiring process.
 Removing bias simultaneously breaks down historical barriers and creates new pathways into tech for those from untraditional backgrounds.
 For engineers who are Black, Latinx, women, LGBTQ+, or members of other groups historically underrepresented in tech (URT), our process puts the focus where it belongs: on an engineer’s skills, not their background or who they know.

 Hundreds of companies have hired thousands of engineers based on actual skills through our platform.
-The number of connections between companies and engineers is growing every week, even during the COVID-19 pandemic.
+The number of connections between companies and engineers is growing every week.
 We’re of course happy that our product works for our users, but that’s only a small portion of companies looking to hire engineers.
 We want to see big, industry-wide changes come much faster than the current pace.
-So we recently made our assessments free to use for any and all companies that want to reduce hiring bias in their process.
+That’s why our assessments are free to use for any and all companies that want to reduce hiring bias in their process.
 As both a member of the tech industry and a facilitator of the job market, we’ll continue working to make bias-free hiring the standard protocol, not the edge case, in tech.

 However, we believe that connecting existing software engineers and currently hiring companies is a great foundation, not the finish line.